|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched May 27, 1942

-Assigned to the 5th Air Force, 8th Fighter Group, 36th Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG) "Cyclone's Flying Circus", 36th Fighter Squadron (36th FS) "The Flying Fiends".
 No known nickname or nose art.

-On May 27, 1942 one of ten Airacobras from the 36th Fighter Squadron that took off from Port Moresby on a mid-morning alert to intercept an incoming raid of fifteen A6M2 Zeros from the Tainan Kōkūtai in two formations of nine and six aircraft on a fighter sweep over Port Moresby.
-At the time, only fourteen Airacobras were in position to intercept them.
+On May 27, 1942 during the morning took off from Port Moresby piloted by Captain Thomas W. Hornsby as one of ten Airacobras from the 36th Fighter Squadron to intercept an incoming air raid by fifteen A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group) in two flights of nine and six aircraft on a fighter sweep over Port Moresby.

-Hornsby was likely accidentally shot down by his friend and fellow pilot, Captain Wyatt Exum, who observed an Airacobra at long range enter his line of site.
-Mistaking an aircraft for an enemy Zero, he opened fired until he realized the plane was an Airacobra.
-Damaged, Hornsby ditched into the sea off Rigo.
+Only fourteen Airacobras were in position to intercept the Zeros.
+During the air combat, Hornsby was likely accidentally shot down by his friend and fellow pilot, Captain Wyatt Exum, who observed an Airacobra at long range enter his line of site.
+Mistaking the aircraft for an enemy Zero, he opened fired until he realized it was an Airacobra.
+Damaged, Hornsby ditched into the sea or force landed at Rigo.
 This aircraft was officially condemned on October 31, 1944.

 Fate of the Pilot

-Hornsby survived the ditching and returned to duty.
+Hornsby survived the ditching, reached shore and later returned to duty.

 The Fight for New Guinea page 85-87